 MBACP(Accred), MBABCP, MA, B.Psy(Hons)

 Hi, I'm Claude and I'd like to thank you for taking the time to read my profile.
 I am a qualified Counsellor/Psychotherapist and an Accredited Member of the British Association for Counselling and Psychotherapy (BACP).
 I am also a qualified Cognitive Behavioural Psychotherapist (CBT), Accredited with the British Association of Behavioural and Cognitive Psychotherapies (BABCP).
 Both institutions have respective Codes of Ethics that inform the standards of conduct and good practice expected from practitioners and I adhere to them.

 I have significant experience in working with Low mood and Depression, various types of Anxiety such as Generalised Anxiety & Worry, Panic Attacks, Social Anxiety, Obsessive Compulsive Disorder (OCD), Phobias, Health Anxiety and Post-Traumatic Stress Disorder (PTSD).
 I also work with Irritability & Anger, Procrastination, Stress, Perfectionism, the impact of Long-Term Medical Conditions, Low Self-Esteem and Loss of Purpose in life, amongst other issues.

 My manner is characterised by fundamental person-centred attitudes of warmth, non-judgemental listening, and empathy.
 I work mainly from a CBT perspective which is a type of goal-directed talking therapy that has a practical flavour to it.
 I also draw upon other modalities if appropriate for an individual's needs.

-Through no fault of our own, very often we find ourselves caught up in patterns of thinking and behaviours that create vicious circles which may exacerbate the problem and in turn, makes it difficult to consider alternative perspectives or solutions.
+Through no fault of our own, very often we find ourselves caught up in patterns of thinking and behaviours that create vicious circles which may exacerbate the problem.
+In turn, these also make it difficult to consider alternative perspectives or solutions.
 Should you decide to work with me, I will work collaboratively with you throughout our therapy to develop a shared understanding of your difficulties and struggles.
 We will consider what factors may be playing a part in keeping the problem going and together, we will explore and discuss ways to bring about positive change and/or a healthy adaptation to changing circumstances or life events.

 Should you wish to discuss whether my skills and expertise may be of benefit to you, I would be happy to do so in an initial telephone conversation free of charge and without obligation.